Antonín Sochor: Early life

-Second World War
+World War II

-After the outbreak of World War II on September 1, 1939, the Czechoslovak Legion was interned in the Soviet Union and many of its members were sent to labor camps.
+After the outbreak of World War II on 1 September 1939, the Czechoslovak Legion was interned in the Soviet Union and many of its members were sent to labor camps.

 He was among the first who in February 1942 joined the 1st separate Czechoslovak battalion.
 In March 1943 he was the commander of a platoon of submachine gunners, lieutenant.

 He particularly distinguished himself in the battles for the capital of Ukraine in the city of Kiev.
-On November 5, 1943, when the 1st separate Czechoslovak infantry brigade launched an attack on Kiev, Lieutenant Antonin Sochor commanded a company of submachine gunners, which, like a tank landing, acted in the vanguard of the brigade.
+On 5 November 1943, when the 1st separate Czechoslovak infantry brigade launched an attack on Kiev, Lieutenant Antonin Sochor commanded a company of submachine gunners, which, like a tank landing, acted in the vanguard of the brigade.
 Overcoming enemy resistance, Sochor's company contributed to the capture of the bridge prepared for the explosion on the Zhytomyr highway and access to the near outskirts of Kiev from the side of the Syrets farm.

-By decree of the Presidium of the Supreme Soviet of the Soviet Union of December 21, 1943, for the skillful command of a company and the heroism and courage shown, the citizen of Czechoslovakia, Lieutenant Antonín Sochor, was awarded the title of Hero of the Soviet Union with the Order of Lenin.
+By decree of the Presidium of the Supreme Soviet of the Soviet Union of 21 December 1943, for the skillful command of a company and the heroism and courage shown, the citizen of Czechoslovakia, Lieutenant Antonín Sochor, was awarded the title of Hero of the Soviet Union with the Order of Lenin.

 In 1944 and 1945 he took part in the battles near Belaya Tserkov and Zhashkov.
 When the 1st Czechoslovak Army Corps was created in the spring of 1944, he took part in the Carpathian-Dukla operation of the troops of the 1st Ukrainian Front, and fought in Slovakia and Moravia until the complete liberation of Czechoslovakia from the Nazi invaders.
-In one of the attacks on the heavily fortified elevation, he was severely wounded on September 14, 1944.
+In one of the attacks on the heavily fortified elevation, he was severely wounded on 14 September 1944.
 He managed to evacuate to the hospital in Odrzykon, where 218 shards were removed from his body.
 He then spent three months in convalescence.
 After further treatment, he worked in staff positions and ended the war with the rank of staff captain.

 Post war and death

 After the liberation of Czechoslovakia he continued his service in the army.
 From August to December 1948 he was commander of a brigade of Jewish volunteers in training for the Israeli Defense Forces in Central Moravia.
 In September 1949 he was appointed professor of the infantry school in Milovice near Prague and at the same time commander of the school of middle commanders.
-On July 1, 1950, he was promoted to lieutenant colonel.
+On 1 July 1950, he was promoted to lieutenant colonel.